SET [GLOBAL | SESSION] TRANSACTION

 option to mysqld on the command line or in an

 option file.
-Values of levellevel for this
+Values of level

 option use dashes rather than spaces, so the permissible values

-are READ-UNCOMMITTED,
+are READ-UNCOMMITTED

-REPEATABLE-READ, or
+, or

-SERIALIZABLE.
+.
 For example, to

 set the default isolation level to

-REPEATABLE READ, use these
+, use these

-lines in the [mysqld] section of an option
+lines in the [mysqld]

 file:

-[mysqld] transaction-isolation = REPEATABLE-READ
+transaction-isolation = REPEATABLE-READ

 It is possible to check or set the global and session transaction